ros2hp/sp/README.md

 ## Why SP? ##

-Significantly improved query performance.
-Replicating the scalar data of all child nodes into the parent node completely eliminates the database requests on the individual child nodes for any query on a node involving its children.
-For a node that has hundreds of thousands of child nodes this effectively means hundreds of thousands of databses requests are eliminated for queries involving any of the child nodes attributes.
-See GoGraph's Design document (link below) for a description of how the propagated data is stored in Overflow Blocks associated with the parent node.
-Overflow blocks distributes the data across Dynamodb servers and enables parallel querying of the propagated data without increasing resource contention.
-In addition the propagated scalar data is stored in Dynamodb's LIST data types (or the equivalent in whatever database is used) which effiectively represents a Columnar type, commonly used in data warehouse sollutions, enabling a query of the child data to be implemented as a simple scan operation on the LIST type.
+Propagating (i.e replicating) the scalar data of each child node to the associated parent node for each parent-child edge means the requirement to query each child node for a particular node is nolonger necessary.
+Potentially thousands or even millions of database requests can be replaced with a single "logical" request to the parent node.
+For example, to determine the average age of all the subscribers for a YouTube content maker would, without any data replication, require the database to query each subscriber.
+Not an issue if its few tens of subscribers but if its hundreds of thousands then it represents a severe bottleneck on the compute and IO resources.
+The purpose of scalar propagation in this case is to copy the age of each subscriber into a Columnar like structure associated with the parent.
+The average age can now be resolved by a single scan operation on the Columnar structure containing the age of each subscriber.
+Parallelising this query is also relatively simple.
+See GoGraph's Design document (link below) for a detailed description of the "Overflow Blocks" that are used to store the child nodes propagated child.
+Overflow blocks distributes the replicated data across Dynamodb partitions enabling parallel querying of the data without increasing resource contention.
+In Dynamodb, each scalar attribute that is propagated is stored in a LIST data type associated with the parent node which effectively emulates Columnar like storage.

+ Tests have shown that a query involving 1020 child nodes can be performed in 0.122 seconds, substantially faster than querying all 1020 nodes individually.

 The downside of course is ...